-However, as a marketer, whose passions lie in strategy and brand, the most important lesson I learnt is the value of an experienced digital marketing team.
-They will navigate the day to day details of the digital marketing world for you ensuring your website and campaigns are optimised and your social media cuts through the noise.
+However, as a marketer, whose passions lie in strategy and brand, the most important lesson I learned is the value of an experienced digital marketing team.
+They will navigate the day-to-day details of the digital marketing world for you ensuring your website and campaigns are optimised and your social media cuts through the noise.

 At Energise, we now have a highly experienced digital team who I rely on for all aspects of digital marketing from SEO optimisation through to Google Ads.
 It has made a world of difference to both our results and my peace of mind.